bjornbredesen/gnocis/README.md

 MIT License

-Copyright (c) 2018- Bjørn Bredesen
+Copyright (c) 2018- Bjørn André Bredesen-Aa

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal